LudwigBoess/GadgetIO.jl/docs/src/read_snapshots.md

 ### Specific blocks

-Reading specific blocks only works with Format 2 at the moment.

 If you only want to read a specific block for a single particle type, e.g. positions of gas particles, you can use the function with a specified blockname and particle type like so:

 ```julia